vflopez77/BicycleTripAnalysis/README.md

 # BicycleTripAnalysis
-Machine Learning Project to Predict Type of Bicycle Ridden
+Machine Learning Project to Predict Type of Bicycle Ridden by Analyzing Trip Data